tusharsadhwani/blog/src/pages/post/ast.md

 - The definition of the `area_of_circle` function has two parts: the input parameters (the radius, in our case), and the body, which itself is a block of statements.
 There's two statements inside `area_of_circle` to be specific: the first one defines `pi`, and the second one uses it to calculate the area, and returns it.

-- For the languages that have a main funciton, the definition of the main function itself is a statement.
+- For the languages that have a main function, the definition of the main function itself is a statement.
 Inside that statement we are writing _more statements_, like one that prints out the value of `area_of_circle` called with the radius of 5.

 You can start to see the somewhat repetitive nature of source code.
 There's blocks of statements, and sometimes within those statements there can be more statements, and so on.
 If you imagine each statement to be a "node", then you can think of each of these nodes being composed of one or more other "nodes".
 You can properly define this kind of structure as a "tree":